suchpuppet/puppet-resolvconf/README.md

 ## Description

-Module for managing resolv.conf on RedHat and Debian based systems
+Module for managing resolv.conf on RedHat and Ubuntu based systems

 ## Setup